AdvancedNetworkingSystems/openfoam-platoons/README.md

 export STL_DIR=$HOME/Documents/stl
 ```

-Notice how the directory you just copied also contains a file containing the reference measures of the STL files.
-If you add new STL files, remember to also define their reference measures, otherwise the app won't start.
+Notice how the directory you just copied also contains a file with the reference measures of the STL files in the directory.
+If you add new STL files, remember to define their reference measures in the file, otherwise the app won't start.

 You're almost there!
-You also need to [install OpenFOAM itself](https://openfoam.org/version/8/).
+You also need to [install OpenFOAM v7 itself](https://openfoam.org/download/7-ubuntu/).
 It is needed for a rather simple functionality, which I am working to implement directly in Python.
 Once this will be done, this dependency will not be needed anymore.

+OpenFOAM v8 has recently been released, but it is not compatible with the cases produced by our app.
+We will try to catch up and update the repository.

 ## Usage

 The app starts with a setup arranged for Ahmed body cases.
-Unless you want to work with Ahmed bodies, I recommend you don't change parameters.
+Unless you want to work with Ahmed bodies only, you will need to modify many parameters which require some knowledge about CFD.

 Create a directory to house the case, and launch the app: